HydeZero/TermBrowse/README.md

 To try the browser out, run `python3 ./src/main.py`.
 If you want to keep using it, stop right here.
 ### Contributing only:

+First off, fork the repository, then pull it to your device.
-Make improvements, remembering to commit and push.
+Now, make improvements, remembering to commit and push.
 Finally, make a pull request.
 I will review it then accept or deny it.

 ## Customizing TermBrowse